 As agricultural productivity increased, more people became involved in activities that didn't relate to farming.
 The arts flourished.

-Cloisonné, an artistic technique of decoration, was developed during the Ming dynasty.
+This incense burner, dating from the Ming dynasty circa 1500, shows the art of cloisonné.
+(Image credit: Los Angeles County Museum of Art) Cloisonné, an artistic technique of decoration, was developed during the Ming dynasty.
 Silk, tea, porcelain, and cotton cloth were produced in larger amounts.
 Cities grew larger, and the need for education and entertainment increased.
 A huge library was compiled that included all the Chinese histories and works of literature possible, recorded by over 2,000 scholars under the orders of the emperor.
 Novels became very popular during this time.